-Our ultimate Security Lab kit with three 2nd generation routers is perfect for this and other Cisco certifications.
+Our Ultimate Security Lab kit with three 2nd generation routers is perfect for this and other Cisco certifications.
 This Lab Kit will easily grow with you to CCNP and beyond.
-With three routers, three switches, six serial cards, and lots of cables, this Lab Kit provides you with “real-world and hands-on” experience that simulators and emulators just cannot match.
+With a current ASA/Firewall, three routers, three switches, six serial cards, and lots of cables, this Lab Kit provides you with “real-world and hands-on” experience that simulators and emulators just cannot match.
 This Lab Kit includes what you need to learn and pass the CCNA R&S 210-260 exam.

 The 210-260 test covers topics are: Security Concepts – 12%, Secure Access – 14%, VPN – 17%, Secure Routing and Switching – 18%, Cisco Firewall Technologies – 18%, IPS – 9%, Content and Endpoint Security – 12% You can download a complete list of exam topics at https://learningnetwork.cisco.com/community/certifications/security_ccna/iins-v3/exam-topics

-Our CCNA Security Ultimate Lab Kit has three Cisco 1941 2nd Generation routers running IOS version 15.7 with Security feature license on all three routers and they have 512MB DRAM, 256MB Flash RAM, 2 EHWIC slots, two Gigabit Ethernet ports, USB, console and AUX ports.
+Our CCNA Security Ultimate Lab Kit has one Cisco ASA-5506-x with FirePOWER with the Security Plus license, three Cisco 1941 2nd Generation routers running IOS version 15.7 with Security feature license on all three routers and they have 512MB DRAM, 256MB Flash RAM, 2 EHWIC slots, two Gigabit Ethernet ports, USB, console and AUX ports.

 3 Cisco 1941 router running up to IOS version 15.7

 The 1941 router is a great data router and can be upgraded with enhanced features for DATA with the purchase of this optional licenses.
 This router does not support voice services such as Call Manager Express; for voice services you will need a 2900 or 3900 series of routers.